vfioexperte/wine_hardened_script/README.md

 how find a APPID?

-protontricks  -s “Steam game name”
+"protontricks  -s “Steam game name”"

 how start the program with  -Steam options.
 Only use -Steam options for protontricks with this command.

-protontricks  -c "python3.8 'path/wine_hardened_script_gui.py' -Steam" APPID
+"protontricks  -c "python3.8 'path/wine_hardened_script_gui.py' -Steam" APPID"

 wine Protect for WINEPREFIX:

 start

-python3.8 'path/wine_hardened_script_gui.py’
+"python3.8 'path/wine_hardened_script_gui.py’"

 This is a beta version.